theotherkhan/transliteration/README.md

-# Devanagari-to-roman-script
+# Devanagari Transliteration
-Python script that can scan a text file and convert devanagari unicode to roman script w/ modifications for rare consonants primarily used in Urdu
+A Python script that can scan a text file and convert devanagari unicode to roman script with additional support for consonants primarily used in Urdu.

-Input file: Can have any name and is given as an argument while executing the script eg. "python3 d2r.py [Input_filename]"
+The `/inputs` and `/outputs` folders store the inputted devanagari files and output romanized files respectively.
+Inputs and output filenames are passed as arguments while executing the script:

-Output file: Output is printed out in the command line and written to a file named [Input_filename] + "roman"
+    python transliterate.py inputs/INPUT_FILENAME > outputs/OUTPUT_FILENAME